-It was very exciting to actually get this question asked by a teacher.
+It was very exciting to receive the question asked by a teacher “How can I help?”

 Usually mothers ask this question and they want a teacher to support their child – and ask me how to explain their child’s needs to their teacher.

 Answering that question is actually tricky.
 Most teachers will be confronted by a child, whose dyslexia has not been corrected.
 Therefore I have aimed to focus on the most important aspect of support for these children: understanding how they think and how they learn.

 If a child had done a program that is not involving sounding out (like a Davis Dyslexia Correction Program) or the One Year School through Sydney Dyslexia, there are more things a teacher could do to help, e.g. how to help the child to regain their focus; how to read without sounding out, how to fully comprehend and how to remember what they have read.